FirestormViewer/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

    - nVidia cards: <http://www.nvidia.com/object/unix.html>
    - ATI cards: <http://ati.amd.com/support/driver.html>

-PROBLEM 2:- My whole system seems to hang when running Second Life.
+PROBLEM 2:- My whole system seems to hang when running Firestorm.
 SOLUTION:- This is typically a hardware/driver issue.
 The first thing to do is to check that you have the most recent official drivers for your graphics card (see PROBLEM 1).
-SOLUTION:- Some residents with ATI cards have reported that running 'sudo aticonfig --locked-userpages=off' before running Second Life solves their stability issues.
+SOLUTION:- Some residents with ATI cards have reported that running 'sudo aticonfig --locked-userpages=off' before running Firestorm solves their stability issues.
-SOLUTION:- As a last resort, you can disable most of Second Life's advanced graphics features by editing the 'secondlife' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'
+SOLUTION:- As a last resort, you can disable most of Firestorm's advanced graphics features by editing the 'secondlife' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'

-PROBLEM 3:- After I minimize the Second Life window, it's just blank when it comes back.
+PROBLEM 3:- After I minimize the Firestorm window, it's just blank when it comes back.
-SOLUTION:- Some Linux desktop 'Visual Effects' features are incompatible with Second Life.
+SOLUTION:- Some Linux desktop 'Visual Effects' features are incompatible with Firestorm.
 One reported solution is to use your desktop configuration program to disable such effects.
 For example, on Ubuntu 7.10, use the desktop toolbar menu to select System -> Preferences -> Appearance, then change 'Visual Effects' to 'None'.